-Being pestered on the street is not news to women in India and even around the world.
-To stop street harassment is a major task now because the problem has gone above and beyond.
+Being pestered on the street is not new to women in India and all over the world.
+Stopping street harassment is a major task now because the problem has gone above and beyond.
 For a woman to feel safe and secure when walking on a street is a distant dream.
-However, there are ways to deal with the same.
+However, there are ways to deal with this harassment.

-Catcalling, wolf-whistling, ever wonder why these words have animal prefixes?
+Catcalling, wolf-whistling – ever wonder why these words have animal prefixes?
 These are the names given to the street sexual harassment that thousands or maybe lakhs of women and girls face every day when they walk out of their homes.
-These are kinds of sexual assaults done by dangerous animals out on the streets disguised as humans.
+These are kinds of sexual assaults by men and boys out there on the streets.

-The type can range from eve-teasers to molesters to abusers, and the magnitude can range from calling them ‘chashmish’ or whistling or smooching sound, to groping, molestation and in extreme cases, rape too.
+The type can range from eve-teasers to molesters to abusers, and the magnitude can range from calling them ‘chashmish’ (bespectacled) or whistling or smooching sounds, to groping, molestation and in extreme cases, rape.

-Catcalls, as defined by the Urban Dictionary, are a whistle or yell for the purpose of getting attention and with the hope of a future hook-up.
-Why do men cat call?
+Catcalls, as defined by Urban Dictionary, are a whistle or yell for the purpose of getting attention and with the hope of a future hook-up.
+Why do men catcall?
 For ridiculous, sexual reasons.
-They think it is okay to ask for sexual favors blatantly in the middle of the road and as if women are obliged to respont.
+They think it is okay to ask for sexual favors blatantly in the middle of the road and that women are obliged to respond.

 Most of the abusers forget that 99.9% such advances never result in any scenario of actually hooking-up.
-Most women in our country must have faced some sort of this type of street sexual harassment during their lives and many might be still fighting it while we are reading this.
+Most women have faced this kind of street sexual harassment during their lives and many might still be fighting it while we are reading this.

-It is not limited to any age, background, or gender (read LGBT), and definitely does not have to do with appearance either.
-It’s all in the mind of these misogynists who have a delusion that it’s some kind of compliment or their right to speak their mind, no matter how uncomfortable the recipient might be.
+Catcalling is not limited to any age, background, or gender, and definitely does not have to do with appearance.
+And yet, these misogynists out on the road are under the delusion that it’s some kind of compliment or their right to speak their mind, no matter how uncomfortable the recipient might be.

-But when faced with rejection, they can go to extremes like throwing acid, which burns not just the skin but deeper into the soul, too.
+But when faced with rejection, they can go to extremes like throwing acid.
 This is why we must stop street harassment because is a serious problem that needs to be dealt with on micro and macro levels before the abusers resort to more violent means.

 A 12-year-old girl was going with her grandmother to buy a new dress for her birthday.
-As they stepped out of an auto-rickshaw and walk towards the door of the shop, she heard a guy sitting on a bike parked few meters away whistling and smiling at her.
-She looked perplexed at Granny and asked “Do we know him, dadi?
+As they walked towards the door of the shop, she heard a guy sitting on a motorbike parked a few meters away whistling and smiling at her.
+She looked perplexedly at Granny and asked, “Do we know him, Granny?
 Why is he smiling?”

-Working in a corporate world was her dream, but it came hard.
-Twenty-six-year-old Sarah completed her business school and was ready to make her presence felt.
+Working in a corporate world was her dream, but it came with a price.
+Twenty-six-year-old Sarah completed business school and was ready to make her presence felt.
 She did make it, but not without feeling the presence of constant unsolicited remarks.
-These remarks could be for her dress (with glances that scanned her body right underneath the clothes) by male colleagues, and jealous looks with gossip and taunts doubting her efficiency and convinced of unreasonable favors behind her achievements, by female co-workers.
+These remarks could be for her clothes, with male colleagues scanning her body.
+Or then her female co-workers would gossip and taunt, doubting her efficiency, hinting that she had done ‘special favors’ to get to the top.

-This situation is not limited to just corporates, it can be any field involving human sapiens who have not been able to resolve their conflicts with self and look for a source outside to project their deficiencies.
-These may sound like innocuous incidents, but nevertheless are not trivial enough to be ignored.
+This situation is not limited to just corporates, it can be any in any field of work where there is no system or work culture that makes women feel safe and ensures punishment for harassment.
+These may sound like innocuous incidents, but nevertheless are not trivial .
 To stop street harassment, one has to be aware that they are dealing with delinquents in society.

 Related Reading: Men get sexually harassed too!
 Here’s how to identify it…